-2. Develop Online store Brand
+2. Develop Online Store Brand

-When designing an online store, it is important to rethink the brand concept, logo design, online store design, the overall concept your online store will associate with customers.
-If the online store is impersonal and without idea, it will not remain in memory.
-Branding is an important thing for online stores nowadays, when there is so much competition between online stores.
+When designing an online store, it is important to rethink the brand concept, logo design, online store design, the overall concept of your online store will associate with customers.
+If the online store is impersonal and without an idea, it will not remain in memory.
+Branding is an important thing for online stores nowadays when there is so much competition between online stores.
 Remember!
 Think about the message you are sending to potential customers.

-Branding is the way you build relationships with your customer.
+Branding is the way you build relationships with your customers.
 Because there are probably hundreds or even thousands of other online stores selling exact products like you, it is important to make a positive difference.

 3. Reduce the number of input fields when registering and completing a purchase